jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

     x86 (32-bit) and x64 (64-bit) operating systems.
   - The virtual machine that will be configured will have x86 architecture and is compatible with x86 or x64 host operating systems.
+  - Linux users:
+    It is recommended that the host machine have a graphical user interface or a window manager.
+This guide assumes the use of a graphical user interface in some sections.
+It is required if you choose to use Eclipse.
 - Hardware:
   - CPU: Modern dual or quad core
   - RAM: 4 GB